Schema Markup: The Hidden SEO Weapon – BuiltToWinWeb

 }

-5. Article / BlogPosting – For Blog Posts
+5. Article / BlogPosting – For blog posts

-This schema tells Google your content is an article – unlocking Top Stories carousel and author information.
+This schema tells Google your content is an article – unlocking the Top Stories carousel and author information.

 {